Fighting Money Laundering with Statistics and Machine Learning: Introduction

+Officials from the United Nations Office on Drugs and Crime estimate that money laundering amounts to 2.1-4\% of the world economy \cite{Pietschmann2001}.
+The illicit financial flows help criminals avoid prosecution and undermine public trust in financial institutions \cite{McDowell2001,Ferwerda2013,Bartlett2002}.
+Multiple intergovernmental and private organizations assert that modern statistical and machine learning methods hold great promise to improve anti-money laundering (AML) operations \cite{Grint2017,FATF2021OPP,WolfsbergGroup,Worldbank2020,McKinsey2017}.
+The hope, among other things, is to identify new types of money laundering and allow a better prioritization of AML resources.
+The scientific literature on statistical and machine learning methods for AML, however, remains relatively small and fragmented \cite{Leite2019, Ngai2011, Hilal2022}.

-The international framework for AML is based on recommendations by the Financial Action Task Force \cite{FATF2021}.
-Banks are, among other things, required to: \begin{enumerate} \item know the true identity of, and risk associated with, clients, and \item monitor, make limited inquiries into, and report suspicious behavior. \end{enumerate}
+The international framework for AML is based on recommendations by the Financial Action Task Force (FATF) \cite{FATF2021}.
+Within the framework, any interaction with criminal proceeds practically corresponds to money laundering from a bank perspective (regardless of intent or transaction complexity) \cite{Magnusson2009}.
+Furthermore, the framework requires that banks: \begin{enumerate} \item know the identity of, and money laundering risk associated with, clients, and \item monitor and report suspicious behavior. \end{enumerate} Note that we, to reflect FATF's recommendations, are intentionally vague about what constitutes ''suspicious'' behavior.

 To comply with the first requirement, banks ask their clients about identity records and banking habits.
 This is known as know-your-costumer (KYC) information and is used to construct risk profiles.
-These are, in turn, often used to determine intervals for ongoing due diligence, i.e., checks on KYC information.
+The profiles are, in turn, often used to determine intervals for ongoing due diligence, i.e., checks on KYC information.

-To comply with the second requirement, banks use electronic AML systems.
-These raise alarms for human inquiry.
-Bank officers then dismiss or report alarms to national financial intelligence units (i.e., authorities).
-The entire process is illustrated in figure \ref{fig:Alarm process}.
-Notably, banks are not allowed to disclose information about alarms or reports.
-In general, they also receive little feedback on reports.
-Furthermore, money launderers change their behavior in response to AML efforts.
-It is, for instance, public knowledge that banks in the United States report all currency transactions over \$10,000 \cite{Sun2021}.
-In response, money launderers employ smurfing, i.e., split up large transactions.
-Finally, because money laundering has no direct victims, it may go undetected for longer than other types of financial crime (e.g., credit card or bank wire fraud).
+To comply with the second requirement, banks use electronic AML systems to raise alarms for human inquiry.
+Bank officers then dismiss or report the alarms to national financial intelligence units (i.e., authorities).
+The process is illustrated in Figure \ref{fig:alarm process}.
+Traditional AML systems rely on predefined and fixed rules \cite{Verhage2009, Demetis2018}.
+Although the rules are formulated by experts, they are essentially `if-this-then-that' statements; easy to interpret but inefficient.
+Indeed, over 98\% of all AML alarms can be false positives \cite{Richardson2019}.
+Banks are not allowed to disclose information about alarms and generally receive little feedback on filled reports.
+Furthermore, money launderers may change their behavior in response to AML efforts.
+For instance, banks in the United States must, by law, report all currency transactions over \$10,000 (regardless of whether they constitute money laundering or not) \cite{Sun2021}.
+In response, money launderers may employ smurfing (i.e., split up large transactions).
+Finally, as money laundering has no direct victims, it can potentially go undetected for longer than other types of financial crime (e.g., credit card or wire fraud).